ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

   principle that we can learn about what's needed for a module just by looking at the import list.

+* The extension could only apply to **home** modules, because the benefits of splice imports are when using GHC's ``--make`` mode.
+As the proposal stands, for uniformity, any module used inside a top-level splice must be marked as a splice module, even if it's an external module.

 * Another alternative would be to allow even finer grained control of splice imports so that the cases of usage at levels -1 or -2 could be distinguished.
   This could be useful in some cross-compilation situations.
+This is the approach suggested in the `Stage Hygience for Template Haskell proposal <https://github.com/ghc-proposals/ghc-proposals/pull/243>`_.

 Unresolved Questions